-- 41.(1) Taxable property must not be assigned to any person or entity who would not have been entitled under the Indian Act or the First Nations Land Management Act, as the case may be, to obtain the interest constituting the taxable property. - (2) The tax administrator must register an assignment of any taxable property assigned in accordance with this Law in every registry in which the taxable property is registered at the time of the assignment. - (3) An assignment under subsection 40(4) operates - (a) as a transfer of the taxable property to the bidder from the debtor, without an attestation or proof of execution; and - (b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered under subsection (2), except an easement, restrictive covenant, building scheme or right-of-way registered against the taxable property. - (4) Upon assignment under subsection 40(4), any remaining debt of the debtor with respect to the taxable property is extinguished.
+41.(1) Taxable property must not be assigned to any person or entity who would not have been entitled under the Indian Act or the Framework Agreement on First Nation Land Management Act, S.C.
+2022, c.
+19, s.121, as the case may be, to obtain the interest constituting the taxable property.

+(2) The tax administrator must register an assignment of any taxable property assigned in accordance with this Law in every registry in which the taxable property is registered at the time of the assignment.

+(3) An assignment under subsection 40(4) operates

+(a) as a transfer of the taxable property to the bidder from the debtor, without an attestation or proof of execution; and claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered under subsection (2), except an easement, restrictive covenant, building scheme or right-of-way registered against the taxable property.